 Sexually transmitted diseases affect more than 2 million women every year.
 This number can only be tallied by the number of women who are treated or diagnosed with a sexually transmitted disease making the real number more than likely far greater than that 2 million.
-A sexually transmitted disease is not only hard on mom’s body, but the baby as well.
+A sexually transmitted disease is not only hard on mom’s body, but the baby's as well.

-Getting Pregnant With an STD
+Getting pregnant with an STD

-Can Baby Contract the STD?
+Can your baby contract the STD?

-Depending on the sexually transmitted disease there are varying affects on baby.
+Depending on the sexually transmitted disease there are varying effects on the baby.
 With syphilis, the infection can cross over from mom to baby and infect the baby with the disease.
 Syphilis can hinder the development of the fetus.
 Gonorrhea, Hepatitis B, Chlamydia, and Genital Herpes are contact infections.
-When the baby passes through the vaginal canal during the birthing process these diseases can be passed on to baby.
+When the baby passes through the vaginal canal during the birthing process these diseases can be passed on to the baby.
 The Human Immunodeficiency Virus (HIV) is the virus that causes AIDS.
-HIV can pass either through the placenta to baby or infect the baby during the birthing process.
+HIV can pass either through the placenta to the baby or infect the baby during the birthing process.

-The Effects of an STD on Pregnancy
+The effects of an STD on pregnancy

-The Effects of an STD on Baby
+The effects of an STD on the baby

-The affects of an STD on baby can include stillbirth, conjunctivitis, lower birth weight, lung infections, water retention in the lungs, neonatal sepsis (blood infection), loss of vision, loss of hearing, brain damage, meningitis and cirrhosis of the liver, to name just a few.
+The effects of an STD on baby can include stillbirth, conjunctivitis, lower birth weight, lung infections, water retention in the lungs, neonatal sepsis (blood infection), loss of vision, loss of hearing, brain damage, meningitis and cirrhosis of the liver, to name just a few.

-Treating an STD During Pregnancy
+Treating an STD during pregnancy

 If the sexually transmitted disease is viral in cause, such as HIV or genital herpes, the virus cannot be cured.
-Pregnant women can, however receive treatment for HIV during pregnancy and this treatment will greatly reduce the chances of baby being born with HIV.
-If a genital herpes outbreak occurs during the time of birth, a cesarean section (C-section) will often be performed in order to reduce the risk of passing the infection on to baby.
+Pregnant women can however receive treatment for HIV during pregnancy and this treatment will greatly reduce the chances of the baby being born with HIV.
+If a genital herpes outbreak occurs during the time of birth, a cesarean section (C-section) will often be performed in order to reduce the risk of passing the infection on to the baby.

 Reducing the chances of contracting an STD is the best choice for all women of child-bearing age.
 The use of condoms or the maintenance of a monogamous relationship will often lessen the chances of contracting an STD.